-Faculty Accomplishments: School of Engineering & Computing Sciences
+Faculty Accomplishments: College of Engineering & Computing Sciences

-The School of Engineering & Computing Sciences is excited to share recent accomplishments from our faculty and staff members.
+The College of Engineering & Computing Sciences is excited to share recent accomplishments from our faculty and staff members.

 If you’d like to share some news, please use this submission form.